Zephelion/browser-technology/README.md

 * The pattern and max attribute does not work on flow
 * The submission of the form does not work at all.
 When clicked nothing happens
+* No pointer cursor
+* Native html form validation is non existent